moughxyz/viberunner/README.md

 ## 🚀 Standalone Visualizers

-Vibeframe supports standalone visualizers that don't require file input.
+Viberunner supports standalone visualizers that don't require file input.
 These can be utilities, dashboards, or any application that operates independently.

 ### Configuration